 Steve Jobs once said, “You have to start with the customer experience and work backwards to the technology.”
 The same is true for introducing personalisation to your brand.
 Before jumping headlong into a tech solution, make sure you have a foundation first.

 Ensure your website is easy to navigate.
 Look at customer reviews to see how you can improve service.
 Make sure you have a mobile-friendly site.
 With these factors in place, you can plug in the right personalisation features for your customers.
-It could be a new intuitive search function – or it be honing your communication with user behavior and information.
+It could be a new intuitive search function – or it is honing your communication with user behaviour and information.

-#2: Develop a Marketing Stack That Prioritises Personalisation
+#2: Develop a Marketing Stack That Prioritises Hyper-Personalisation

 The point is there is no one-size-fits-all solution to personalisation.
 You’ll need to invest the time and energy to learn which tools will work for you – and how to use them effectively.
 Reading online reviews is a great way to research tools and narrow down your list.